 Shaping a New Future

-Over the next five years, the Canada Council will be strengthening its support for the arts community by fostering a culture of participation, inclusion, and diversity.
+Between 2016 and 2021, the Council will strengthen its support for the arts community by enabling a culture of participation, inclusion and diversity.

-The 2016-21 Strategic Plan is structured around four commitments.
-Each commitment includes strategies for meeting our equity objectives and supporting next-generation artists and audiences.
+The 2016-21 Strategic Plan is structured around four key commitments.
+Each commitment includes specific actions for meeting our equity objectives and supporting next-generation artists and audiences.

-These four commitments will be achieved primarily through our six funding programs.
+These commitments will be achieved primarily through our 6 funding programs, our initiatives and our strategic funds.

 We commit to supporting the ongoing relationship between Indigenous artists, and Indigenous and non-Indigenous audiences, for a shared future.
 The Canada Council is adopting an approach that respects and acknowledges First Nations, Inuit and Métis artistic expression, cultural protocols, rights, traditions, and worldviews.
 We will support projects that stimulate Indigenous artists, enrich their artistic practices, and inspire their communities.
 This new approach represents a transformation of the way the Council funds, supports and acknowledges the Indigenous arts and cultures of Canada.
 It recognizes the cultural rights of Indigenous peoples and respects the principle of First Nations, Inuit and Métis self-determination.